Project ValueCare Pilots

 The Italian pilot will use an online coaching digital solution at twofold level: (i) one strand is related to formal caregivers, mainly nurses role, providing enhancing their self-care management skills; (ii) the other is to improve the awareness of citizens about how they are running their everyday habits in terms of nutrition, movements, and social relationships making them healthier and connected to the existing prevention and health services and consultancy.

 Thanks to the use of wearable technologies IoT and the connection with a central health and behavioural data processing via AI digital solution, AI will deliver constantly feedbacks based on behavioural patterns gathered via IoT information coming from the environmental devices located into private homes such as oven, fridge, doors and other facilities plus the wearable devices chosen.

-Based on the AI online, the VALUECARE concept will be addressed to three main health determinants: nutrition, physical activities practice and the quality of social relationships.
+Based on the AI online, the VALUECARE concept will be addressed to three main health determinants: awareness, cognitive stimulation, physical activity and socialization.
 In this pilot, the use of rewards will be also considered depending on individual behaviour (such as getting other services opportunities for free) and group results and its dynamics (based on the average age group outcomes such as weight loss, number of kilometres done).
 The group will be able to donate in amounts of tokens that could be changed into concrete and useful services for those who cannot get access to preventions or care services.